poiu-de/coat/site/content/docs/user_guide/01_annotations.md

 The name of the generated class is by the default the interface name with `Immutable` prepended to it.
 One exception is if the interface name starts with an underscore.
-In that case the generated class name is the same as the interface, but with the leading underscore remove.
-There for the interface `_MyConfig` the generated class would be `MyConfig`.
+In that case the generated class name is the same as the interface, but with the leading underscore removed.
+Therefore for the interface `_MyConfig` the generated class would be `MyConfig`.

 `@Coat.Config` supports a single parameter `className` that can be specified to